EXPANDING OPPORTUNITY THROUGH PUBLIC EDUCATION

 Advocating for early childhood education will be a cornerstone of my education policy.
 By investing in our children early, we set them up for success later in life.
 I will drive forward legislative efforts to make sure that our high school graduates are prepared with the skills they need for whatever path they choose.
 I will work to improve outcomes in our public schools, with a focus on science, technology, engineering, and math, the areas where opportunity is likely to expand.

 As a doctor, I trust women to make their own decisions about their health and reproductive rights.
-I am Pro-Choice and fully support Roe V. Wade.
 I would rather help prevent unplanned pregnancies and will work to expand access to LARC (long-acting reversible contraception) which has been shown to reduce rates of teen pregnancy and abortion by over 50% (Colorado).

 - Support- Passing ERA in Virginia